underlandai/portal3d-productpage/src/pages/terms.md

 -   **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.

--   **Service** refers to the Website and any associated products or services offered by Underland Portal.
+-   **Service** refers to the Website and any associated products or services offered by Underland.

 -   **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and Underland regarding the use of the Service.

 -   **Third-Party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

--   **Website** refers to Underland Portal, accessible from [portal3d.underlandex.com](https://portal3d.underlandex.com)
+-   **Website** refers to Underland Portal3D, accessible from [portal3d.underlandex.com](https://portal3d.underlandex.com)

 -   **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.